-The San Francisco Conservatory of Flowers is an historic landmark and living museum.
-It is set inside the oldest public glass-and-wood greenhouse still open in the United States.
+The San Francisco Conservatory of Flowers is a historic landmark and living museum.
+It is set inside the oldest public glass-and-wood greenhouse that is still open in the United States.

 The Conservatory of Flowers was privately owned for many years.
 It was gifted to the city of San Francisco and officially open to the public in 1879.

 It has undergone several renovations throughout the years.
-Although it survived the 1906 earthquake with little damage, it had to be closed in 1933 due to structural instability.
+Although it survived the 1906 earthquake with minor damage, it had to be closed in 1933 due to structural instability.

-All of the plants were moved to other locations for storage.
-After a $25 million restoration project, the Conservatory of Flowers reopened in 2003.
+Due to this, all of the plants were moved to other locations for storage.
+After a $25 million restoration project, the San Francisco Conservatory of Flowers reopened in 2003.

 This SF Museum has five distinct and separate galleries.
 Four of the galleries include a variety of plants from different types of climates.

 The fifth gallery is the special exhibit area.
-Their typical exhibit is on display for around six months.
+Their special exhibits are usually on display for about six months at a time.

 The first gallery you'll enter is the Lowland Tropics area.
 In this area, you'll find hundreds of plants native to the lowland tropical areas of countries such as Mexico, Brazil, and Indonesia.